Wendy McGrath

 Wendy McGrath is a Canadian poet and novelist.
+She was the inaugural winner of the $50,000 Prairie Grindstone Prize (2023-2024).

 Career

-"Broke City" (NeWest Press 2019) is the final novel in McGrath's Santa Rosa Trilogy.
+McGrath's most recent poetry collection The Beauty of Vultures (NeWest Press 2025) is inspired by and includes the bird and wildlife photography of musician and photographer Danny Miles.
+Broke City (NeWest Press 2019) is the final novel in McGrath's Santa Rosa Trilogy.
 The second novel in the trilogy, North East (NeWest Press 2014) was nominated for the Georges Bugnet Prize for Fiction.
 The Santa Rosa Trilogy is set primarily in Edmonton, Alberta circa 1960s.
 Santa Rosa, the first book in the series, was nominated for the 2012 Robert Kroetsch City of Edmonton Book Prize.

-McGrath released the EP "BOX" (spring 2017) with the group Quarto & Sound—made up of Edmonton musicians Sascha Liebrand, Yana Loo, and writer McGrath.
-"BOX" is an adaptation of McGrath's eponymous "mirror poem"—a genre-blurring collaboration of poetry, jazz, spoken word, instrumental experimental music, and voice.
+McGrath collaborated with musician/producer Sascha Liebrand on the album "Before We Knew" (Entity Records 2019)--a spoken word collection set to Liebrand's music/arrangements.
+McGrath released the EP BOX (spring 2017) with the group Quarto & Sound—made up of Edmonton musicians Sascha Liebrand, Yana Loo, and writer McGrath.
+BOX is an adaptation of McGrath's eponymous "mirror poem"—a collaboration of poetry, jazz, spoken word, instrumental experimental music, and voice.
 Quarto & Sound is currently working on an arrangement and adaptation of McGrath's long poem inspired by the North Saskatchewan River.

-McGrath's most recent poetry collection is A Revision of Forward (NeWest Press 2015).
-The book is the culmination of a decade-long poetry/print collaboration with printmaker Walter Jule (who also contributed cover art for McGrath's first book common place ecstasies Beach Holme Publishing 2000).
+McGrath's poetry collection A Revision of Forward (NeWest Press 2015) is the culmination of a decade-long poetry/print collaboration with printmaker Walter Jule, who also contributed cover art for McGrath's first book common place ecstasies (Beach Holme Publishing 2000).
 A Revision of Forward launched at Edmonton's SNAP Gallery in October, 2015.
 Natalie Olsen received an Honourable Mention Alcuin Society Award for Excellence in Book Design for her design work on the book, which incorporated image fragments from Jule's prints.